 Heart failure results not from aging, but from conditions that either damage the heart directly or make it work too hard, ultimately causing it to weaken.
 Coronary artery disease, including heart attack, is the most common cause of heart failure.
-The coronary arteries bring oxygen-rich blood to the heart muscle.
-When these arteries are blocked, the heart muscle may not receive enough oxygen and the pumping action of the heart will weaken.
+No matter what the cause, heart failure generally starts at a younger age in African Americans.
 Here is a list of conditions that can cause heart failure.

-Condition Description Coronary artery disease Cholesterol and fatty deposits build up in the coronary arteries, reducing blood flow to the heart muscle and causing the pumping action of the heart to weaken.
+Condition Description High blood pressure (hypertension) When pressure in blood vessels is too high, the heart has to work harder to keep blood circulating, eventually weakening the heart.
+Coronary heart disease/ previous heart attack Cholesterol and fatty deposits build up in the coronary arteries, reducing blood flow to the heart muscle and causing the pumping action of the heart to weaken.
 When blood flow to a part of the heart muscle is blocked (usually by a blood clot), that part of the heart muscle can die (heart attack).
-Dead heart muscle se- verely weakens the ability of the heart to pump blood.
-High blood pressure (hypertension) When pressure in blood vessels is too high, the heart has to work harder to keep blood circulating, eventu- ally weakening the heart.
-Abnormal heart valves When the valves don't open or close completely dur- ing each heartbeat, the heart muscle has to work harder to pump the blood and eventually weakens.
-Heart muscle disease (cardiomyopathy) or inflammation (myocarditis) Damaged heart muscles pump blood poorly.
-Such damage can result from an inherited disorder, drug or alcohol abuse, viral infections or for unknown reasons.
+Dead heart muscle severely weakens the ability of the heart to pump blood.
+Abnormal heart valves When the valves don't open or close completely during each heartbeat, the heart muscle has to work harder to pump the blood and eventually weakens.
+Heart muscle disease (cardiomyopathy) or inflammation (myocarditis) A damaged heart muscle pumps blood poorly.
+Such damage can result from an inherited disorder, drug or alcohol abuse, viral infections, or for unknown reasons.
 Heart defects present at birth (congenital heart disease) If the heart chambers and the major blood vessels don't form correctly, the healthy parts have to work harder to overcome these abnormalities, and the heart can eventually weaken.
 Severe lung disease When the lungs don't work properly, the heart has to work harder and eventually may weaken.
+Diabetes Diabetes can worsen coronary artery disease and damage the heart muscle.

-Understanding the PROBLEN Diagnostic
+Understanding the

+Diagnostic Testing

 If your doctor suspects you may have heart failure, he or she will probably ask you questions about your history and do a physical examination to look for evidence of a weak heart.
-You will be asked if you have any of the conditions known to cause heart failure and if you have any symptoms of heart failure, including fatigue, shortness of breath and swelling.
+You will be asked if you have any of the conditions known to cause heart failure and if you have any symptoms of heart failure, including fatigue, shortness of breath, and swelling.
 Your doctor will listen to the heart for abnormal sounds; listen to the lungs for fluid buildup; look for swelling (edema) of the feet, legs, and abdomen; and look for extra fluid in the blood vessels by examining the veins in the neck.

-After completing the history and physical examination, your doctor may order one or more commonly used diagnostic tests, such as an electrocardiogram (EKG), echocardiogram (Echo), chest x-ray, exercise stress test or blood tests.
+After completing the history and physical examination, your doctor may order one or more commonly used (and completely painless) diagnostic tests, such as an electrocardiogram (EKG), echocardiogram (Echo), chest X-ray, exercise stress test, or blood tests.
 These tests help determine whether your heart is working as it should, and if not, where the problem lies.
 Testing is a very important part of not only diagnosing the presence of heart failure, but also finding out what is causing it so that the most specific and effective treatment can be prescribed.